AshridgeTechnologies/elemento/stories/Backlog.md

 - Cannot load project from Git if files dir empty, and Git does not commit empty dirs
 - Menu on Studio etc not working
 - Shows Objects are not valid as a React child (found: object with keys {description, errorMessage}) when server call fails
+- Authorization header not sent with server app get requests
+- Dates in data from server app function are left as ISO strings